crossfilter/reductio/README.md

 //   { key: 'three', value: { exceptionCount: 1 , exceptionSum: 3} ] // 'bar' dimension has 1 value: 'A'.
 ```

 Right now we support exceptionCount and exceptionSum, but it might also make sense to support other types of dependent aggregation.
+These types of aggregations are meant to help with a situation where you want to use Crossfilter on a flattened one-to-many or many-to-many relational model, which can result in redundant values.
 When using exceptionSum, make sure that for each value within a group that the exception accessor returns, the exceptionSum accessor returns an identical value, or results will be unpredictable.